Crimson Skies: High Road to Revenge: Development

 The game's soundtrack was composed by Stan LePard, conducted by Adam Stern, and performed by the Northwest Sinfonia.
 The game's music was written to be "period" music true to the 1930s without being too derivative of any one particular style or composer.
 According to Stan LePard, the soundtrack takes inspiration from various sources, including Errol Flynn swashbucklers and the concert music of Igor Stravinsky and Richard Strauss.
 In composing the game's music, LePard chose to incorporate complex harmonies into his music so that the various tracks could be linked without having to make sure that the keys of the two pieces complimented each other.
 This allows the game to randomize the order of the game's battle themes and avoid looping the music in a predictable order.
 Initially, the game was to exclusively feature big band music.
 The resulting music was lighter in tone than the game required, so developers considered an orchestra in order to achieve a more cinematic approach.
 As a result, the audio team hired a full forty-piece orchestra to record the game's music.

 Developers decided early in the game's development cycle that they wanted the game to have an interactive environment.
 When the game was first announced in 2002, features announced for the game included destructible environments which could be used to eliminate enemies, hidden areas containing bonus weapons, and "danger zones" similar in function to those featured in the previous Crimson Skies for the PC.
 Although many of these features were scrapped from the final version of the game, the game's art team still designed the environments to be more than just a backdrop.
 Spaces for planes to fly through were integrated into the game world to allow players to use the environment to their advantage.

 The Xbox 360 is backward compatible with Crimson Skies: High Road to Revenge through a downloadable emulator.
 The game was also one of the first titles announced for the Xbox Originals service, which as of December 4, 2007 allowed Xbox 360 users to download the full retail game from the Xbox Live Marketplace.
 During Microsoft's E3 2017 press conference Crimson Skies was one of the first Xbox backward compatible titles for Xbox One.
+In July 2026, High Road to Revenge became one of the first backwards-compatible games from the original Xbox that was made playable on Windows through the Xbox on PC launcher, as part of Microsoft debuting the availability of legacy games from prior Xbox consoles on PC through emulation.
+It was subsequently made available across all tiers of Xbox Game Pass.